Best Investment & Stock Research Apps

 Free general-purpose market data and news

 Yahoo Finance remains the default starting point for millions of investors thanks to its breadth of free data and brand recognition.
-The app provides real-time quotes, basic charting, news aggregation, earnings calendars, and portfolio tracking all at no cost.
-While it lacks the depth of specialized tools, its combination of accessibility, community features, and free real-time data makes it hard to beat for casual investors.
+The app provides real-time quotes, basic charting, news aggregation, earnings calendars, and portfolio tracking all at no cost, integrated into a massive user base and active community discussions around nearly every stock.
+While it lacks the depth of specialized tools, its combination of accessibility, community features, and free real-time data makes it hard to beat for casual investors who don't need institutional-grade analysis.
+A Plus tier is available from $49.99/year for additional charting and insights.
+The tradeoffs are what you'd expect from a free, general-purpose app: the ad-heavy experience on the free tier can be distracting, and financial data depth is genuinely shallow compared to dedicated research tools like TIKR Terminal or Koyfin.

 Pros